 The underground storage tank (UST) compliance program is responsible for ensuring the safe operation of over 400 federally regulated underground storage tank and 150 state regulated underground storage tank heating oil facilities in the state.
 The program works with the Underground Storage Tank Advisory Committee to develop amendments to Delaware’s Underground Storage Tank Regulations.

-The state is considering proposed amendments to the Regulations Governing Underground Storage Tank Systems (7 DE Admin.
-Code 1351) that reflect regulatory changes promulgated at the federal level as well as advances in UST system technologies.
-A public hearing was held on August 27, 2019.
+On December 12, 2019, DNREC Secretary Shawn M. Garvin signed Secretary’s Order No. 2019-WH-0047, approving amendments to the Regulations Governing Underground Storage Tank Systems (7 DE Admin.
+Code 1351).
+The amendments, published in the Register of Regulations on January 1, 2020, reflect regulatory changes promulgated at the federal level as well as advances in UST system technologies.

 Lukens Drive Field Office

 New Castle, DE 19720

 The program oversees the installation, retrofitting, and removal of underground storage tank systems to verify the work is completed properly and by qualified, trained, and certified individuals and companies.
 Underground storage tank systems which are subject to the requirements of the underground storage tank compliance program can be found at gas stations, manufacturing facilities, schools, and hospitals.

 Information regarding underground storage tank facilities is available online using the Delaware Environmental Navigator (DEN) and on the Delaware Open Data Portal.
 A request for information may be made through the Freedom of Information Act (FOIA).

 Underground storage tanks over 110 gallons in size storing petroleum or hazardous substances are required to be registered with the state and pay an annual registration fee.
 Heating fuel underground storage tank systems greater than 1,100 gallons must be registered with the state; those over 2,000 gallons must also pay a fee.